scala/docs.scala-lang/_overviews/compiler-options/index.md

 ## Introduction

-Scala compiler `scalac` offers various **compiler options**, also referred to as **compiler flags**, to change how to compile your program.

-Nowadays, most people are not running `scalac` from the command line.
-Instead, they use sbt, an IDE, and other tools as their interface to the compiler.
-Therefore they may not even have `scalac` installed, and won't think to do `man scalac`.

-This page comes to the rescue for the people to find&hellip;

-* What compiler options `scalac` offers
-* How to use compiler options
+The Scala compiler `scalac` offers various **compiler options**, or **flags**, that change the compiler's default behavior.
+Some options just generate more compiler output in the form of diagnostics or warnings, while others change the result of compilation.

+The Scala command `scala`, which runs scripts or compiled code, accepts the same options as the `scalac` compiler, plus a few more that determine how to run a program.

+Options may be specified on the command line to `scalac` or in the configuration of a build tool or IDE.

+The Scala distribution includes a `man` page.
+If Scala is installed as a system command, that documentation may be available from `man scalac`.

 ## How to use compiler options